inkstitch/inkstitch/collections/_docs/en/002-004-satin-tools.md

 last_modified_at: 2018-07-15
 toc: true
 ---
-`Extensions > Ink/Stitch > English > Satin Tools` include a number of useful helpers, making it easy to work with [satin columns](/docs/stitches/satin-column/).
+`Extensions > Ink/Stitch  > Satin Tools` include a number of useful helpers, making it easy to work with [satin columns](/docs/stitches/satin-column/).

 **Example:**
 * Create a path with the help of the bezier curves tool (`B`)